G0rtega/code---work-of-algorithms-fundamentals/README.md

-Activity about algorithms fundamentals, envolving a register of an employee and if he is inside the company or not
+Activity about algorithms fundamentals, envolving activities given in classes